aimer-ai/nice-dockerfile/README.md

 # Nice Dockerfile

-Collect nice Dockerfile for later use.
+Collect nice Dockerfile for later (maybe not)use.